hyperledger/iroha/docs/source/guides/build.rst

   bash scripts/run-iroha-dev.sh

 .. hint:: Please make sure that Docker is running before executing the script.
-  MacOS users could find a Docker icon in system tray, Linux user could use ``systemctl start docker``
+  MacOS users could find a Docker icon in system tray, Linux users can use ``systemctl start docker``

-After you execute this script, following things happen:
+After you execute this script, the following things will happen:

-1. The script checks if you don't have containers with Iroha already running.
+#.
+The script will check whether you have containers with Iroha already running.
 Successful completion finishes with the new container shell.

-2. The script will download ``hyperledger/iroha:develop-build`` and ``postgres`` images.
+#.
+The script will download ``hyperledger/iroha:develop-build`` and ``postgres`` images.
 ``hyperledger/iroha:develop-build`` image contains all development dependencies and is based on top of ``ubuntu:16.04``. ``postgres`` image is required for starting and running Iroha.

-3. Two containers are created and launched.
+#.
+Two containers are created and launched.

-4. The user is attached to the interactive environment for development and testing with ``iroha`` folder mounted from the host machine.
+#.
+The user is attached to the interactive environment for development and
+testing with ``iroha`` folder mounted from the host machine.
 Iroha folder is mounted to ``/opt/iroha`` in Docker container.

 Now your are ready to build Iroha!
-Please go to `Building Iroha` section.
+Please go directly to `Building Iroha <#build-process>`_ section.

+.. _linux-pre:

 Linux
 ^^^^^

-To build Iroha, you need following packages:
+To build Iroha, you will need the following packages:

 ``build-essential`` ``automake`` ``libtool`` ``libssl-dev`` ``zlib1g-dev`` ``libc6-dbg`` ``golang`` ``git`` ``tar`` ``gzip`` ``ca-certificates`` ``wget`` ``curl`` ``file`` ``unzip`` ``python`` ``cmake``

-Use this code to install dependencies on Debian-based Linux distro.
+Use this code to install environment dependencies on Debian-based Linux distro.

 .. code-block:: shell